-Current liabilities (included in other current liabilities) Non-current liabilities Total
+Current liabilities Non-current liabilities Total

-At 31 December 2009 1 508 65 316 66 824

 At 31 December 2010 3 646 74 009 77 655

+At 31 December 2011 5 287 90 907 96 194

-NAFTA currently has 184 production wells in addition to 251 storage wells.
+NAFTA currently has 182 production wells in addition to 251 storage wells.
 Production wells that are currently in production or are being used for other purposes are expected to be abandoned after reserves have been fully produced or when it has been determined that the wells will not be used for any other purposes.
 Storage wells are expected to be abandoned after the end of their useful lives.
 NAFTA has the obligation to dismantle the production and storage wells, decontaminate contaminated soil, restore the area and restore the site to its original condition to the extent as stipulated by law.

 The provision for abandonment and restoration has been estimated using existing technology and reflects expected future inflation.
-The present value of these costs was calculated using a discount rate, which reflects current market assessment of the time value of money and risks specific to the liability (3.4%).
+The present value of these costs was calculated using a discount rate, which reflects current market assessment of the time value of money and risks specific to the liability (2.9%).
 The provision takes into account costs estimated for the abandonment of production and storage wells and centres, and for the restoration of the site to its original condition.
-These costs are expected to be incurred between 2011 and 2083.
+These costs are expected to be incurred between 2012 and 2084.